3. Unboxing Design 101 And Getting Started On The Coursework

 It’s not just about those weekly calls, though!
 Just as important is getting in the habit of uploading new work to the platform, so that you can get written feedback from your mentor.
 It also gives you the opportunity to “iterate” on each project—in design, iteration is the process of acting on feedback received and creating a revised version.

 16. Completing The Course With An Awesome Final Project

 One of the coolest things about the new Design 101 is that all the assignments you work on during the course create components for your final design.
 The final project pictured above is by Sam, a course graduate who had this to say about the new curriculum:

 It is the best.
 As someone who went to school for education, it was really impressive to see the great care that was taken to create the lessons and materials.
 It’s certainly better than any online college course that I have ever taken.
 Al, my mentor, is top notch and I enjoy each of our calls.
 Overall, just seriously great.

 We’re delighted to relaunch Design 101—and we believe that with its in-depth curriculum, hands-on projects, and mentor support, it’s the best available course for learning design fundamentals online.
 If you take the course and feel like you didn’t get the experience you expected, we’ll give you your money back.
 It’s as simple as that.

-Now that you've gone behind the scenes with our newly redesigned course, why don't you test it out yourself?
-Either as an introduction to the field, leveling up some existing skills, or kicking off a new career, Design 101 is the perfect way to see what design is all about.
-Check it out below!
+Now that you’ve gone behind the scenes with our newly redesigned course, why don't you test it out yourself?
+Whether as an introduction to the field, a way to level up existing skills, or to kick off a new career, Design 101 is the perfect way to see what design is all about.
+Check it out!